JvanKatwijk/qt-dab/README.md

 For Windows  *installer*s can be found in the releases section of this repository
  * https://github.com/JvanKatwijk/qt-dab/releases.
-Such an installer will install the executable as well as required libraries, although for both SDRplay devices (when used) or for the Adaml Pluto (whens used), one has to install libraries from the provoder of the device.
+The installer will install the executable as well as required libraries, although for both SDRplay devices (when used) or for the Adaml Pluto (whens used), one has to install libraries from the provoder of the device.

 :information_source: The releases section contains 2 Windows installers.
-The 2 versions  - for 32 bit - differ in theit support for RTLSDR type devices (as mentioned above).
+The 2 versions  - for 32 bit - differ in their support for RTLSDR type devices (as mentioned above).

 :information_source: Note that the device libraries for the SDRplay devices and the Adalm Pluto device library are **NOT** included in the installer, they require - if used - a separate installation.
 See below for details.